ytanay/thinglang/README.md

 ### Static Analysis
 The AST undergoes two important processes: reduction and binding.

 **Binding** is the process which inspects decelerations, usage and assignment of every variable, instance, method, and member, and resolves it such that a direct link is attached between the definition and every subsequent reference (essentially, indexing every reference against its matching declaration).
-During this process, the AST is implicitly and any unresolved references and type mismatches trigger an appropriate error.
+During this process, the AST is validated and any unresolved references and type mismatches trigger an appropriate error.

 **Reduction** is the process by which compound nodes containing nested operations (e.g. nested method calls) are simplified into a series of non-compound i instructions.
 For example: